TrialSource/TrialSource/README.md

 #### Application Level

 - All TrialSource access is to be logged
-- Audit all changes in the `versions` table -- including who, when, and what
+- Audit all changes including who, when, and what
 - Database snapshots/backups and geographic redundancy are coordinated by Security Officer
 - PHI must not be sent directly through email.
 Any sharing of data must require website signup and login
 - All application access is SSL-secured